Nivalyx/osu-wiki/wiki/Tournaments/OWC/1/en.md

 ### Mappool instructions

+1. There will be a different mappool for every stage.
-1. All the maps in the mappool will be played without any modifications enabled (NoMod).
+2. All the maps in the mappool will be played without any modifications enabled (NoMod).
-2. Each team must have 4 players for each map.
-They can be exchanged freely after a map is concluded.
+3. Each mappool has a specific size depending on the stage.

 [flag_AR]: /wiki/shared/flag/AR.gif "Argentina"
 [flag_AT]: /wiki/shared/flag/AT.gif "Austria"